gabrielSpassos/java-sandbox/mysql-uuid-java-poc/README.md

 org.springframework.dao.IncorrectUpdateSemanticsDataAccessException: Failed to update entity [PetEntity{id=4e40091c-9bc4-468e-b1e7-8172b03505c8, name='Buddy', createdAt=2024-07-30 12:35:09.618796}]; Id [4e40091c-9bc4-468e-b1e7-8172b03505c8] not found in database
 ```
 7. Implementing `Persistable<ID>` with the method `isNew` we can bypass the issue #6
+8. The `UUID.fromString()` works properly with both UUID, from MySQL and Java

 # TODO